-As a single survey at a single moment in time, this survey does not provide the final answer to these questions, rather, it creates space for conversation and invites dialogue about what adult services in Colorado currently are, so they may be supported in becoming what society and the library profession desire they become.
+As a single survey at a single moment in time, this survey does not provide the final answer to these questions, but instead creates space for conversation and dialogue about what adult services in Colorado currently are, so we can support them becoming what we as a society and as a profession desire they become.

 Before turning to results, a brief note about how the data were analyzed (explained more fully in the Appendix): Public libraries in Colorado come in many sizes.
-Based on categories developed by the Colorado State Library, this report uses the following analytical categories for "large library," "medium library," "small library," and "tiny library" based on the legal service area of a library and/or library system:11 https://www.ala.org/pla/data/performancemeasurement.
+Based on categories developed by the Colorado State Library, this survey uses the analytical categories of "large library," "medium library," "small library," and "tiny library," defined as following: